Announcement: CARME 2023 in Bonn, Germany

 After the CARME2015 conference in Naples, a one-day workshop on the singular value decomposition (SVD) was held on Procida island in the bay of Naples, 24 September, 2015.
 Guest speakers were Trevor Hastie, Michael Greenacre, Angelos Markos, Alfonso Iodice d'Enza and Pieter Kroonenberg.

 The seventh CARME conference took place 20-23 September, 2015, in Naples, Italy.
 More information is given at the conference website: http://www.carme-n.org/carme2015/

-The first CARME (Correspondence Analysis and Related Methods) workshop will be organized in Assos, Turkey, from 1 - 4 October 2011.
+The first CARME workshop was organized in Assos, Turkey, from 1 - 4 October 2011.

-The third CARME (Correspondence Analysis and Related Methods) conference celebrating 50 years of Correspondence Analysis will take place in Rennes, France, from 9 - 11 February 2011.
+The sixth CARME conference celebrating 50 years of Correspondence Analysis took place in Rennes, France, from 9 - 11 February 2011.
 (Download Flyer (PDF).)